kossiitkgp/docs/.github/CONTRIBUTING.md

 Stick to the following conventions -

 ### Conventions
 - Look for an existing doc or section where your content may go.
 If you can not find any, create a new document at an appropriate index.
-Put all your content inside the `docs/` directory.
 - Do not write anything as an opinion.
 - Do not rush through the content, hence write slowly.
 (A content written in haste, causes uneasiness to the reader.)
 - It is discouraged to write in first person *i.e.* do not use `I` or `Me`.
 NEVER write anything in first person without identifying who wrote it. (e.g. Name, Class of 'YY)